-If you were to open my fridge on any given day, you’ll find a very large bag of spinach.
-From green smoothies to chicken enchiladas to autumn rice pilaf, we eat spinach pretty regularly.
+If you open my fridge on any given day, you’ll find a very large bag of spinach.
+From Green Smoothies to Chicken Enchiladas to Autumn Rice Pilaf, we eat spinach pretty regularly.

 And now that I have this 5-minute spinach pesto recipe, I’ll never have to throw away a slimy piece of spinach again…

-Anytime you make a meal plan that includes spinach, just write “spinach pesto” at the end and not a single slimy leaf will end up in the trash can.
+Anytime you make a meal plan that includes a recipe with spinach, just write “spinach pesto” at the end and not a single leaf will end up in the trash can.

-Traditional pesto is quite savory and is made with…
+Traditional pesto is quite savory and is made with extra-virgin olive oil, garlic, and salt, along with…

 - Parmesan cheese

-Unfortunately, it’s also these same ingredients that make pesto a bit on the expensive side.
+Unfortunately, it’s also these last ingredients that make pesto a bit on the expensive side.

-Instead of whining and complaining about it though, I made a few budget-friendly substitutions so that pesto isn’t something reserved only for special occasions.
-Oh no!
-This 5-minute spinach pesto is officially part of our meal plan rotation!
+Instead of complaining about it, I made a few budget-friendly substitutions so that classic pesto isn’t something reserved only for special occasions.
+This 5-minute spinach pesto sauce is officially part of our meal plan rotation!

 - Cashews.
 Move over pine nuts, my budget ain’t got room for you.
 Cashews have moved in and are saving me money.
-Plus I can snack on them as I make this recipe.
+Plus, I can snack on them as I make this spinach pesto recipe.
+Walnuts or almonds also work as a more inexpensive nut option for pesto.

-- Lemon Juice and Zest.
+- Fresh Lemon Juice and Zest.
 Because not using lemon juice and zest makes a boring pesto.
 And life is too short for boring food.
+Fresh lemons are ideal here – they make the pesto taste like spring! – but if you have spinach to use up and no lemons, you can use bottled lemon juice in a pinch.

-- Olive Oil.
+- Extra Virgin Olive Oil.
 Healthy for the heart and tastes good?
 Yes, please.

 - Parmesan Cheese.
 Although it can’t (and really shouldn’t) be omitted entirely, we can scale it back to keep the costs down.
-Nothing beats the flavor of fresh Parmesan!
+Nothing beats the sharp salty flavor of fresh Parmesan!
+You can also use Parmesan rind instead of actual Parmesan cheese.
+If you don’t buy Parmesan very often, shred whatever is left of the wedge and freeze it.
+Then you can pull out what you need when you need it, and you won’t throw any away.

 - Garlic + Salt + Pepper.
 I don’t think I’ve ever seen a single pesto recipe that didn’t include these amazing flavors, and rightfully so.
-These ingredients alone can make or break your spinach pesto.
-Use them.
-Don’t be a rebel.
+These ingredients alone can make or break your spinach pesto, so use them!

 Step 3.
 Add the Parmesan cheese and blend.
 Taste and add additional salt, pepper, lemon juice, and/or lemon zest as desired.
 I personally like the lemon flavor, so I end up adding the full amount of lemon juice, lemon zest, salt, and pepper.